Identifying topological order through unsupervised machine learning

 with variance controlled by $\epsilon$.
 In the 1D XY model, the Euclidean distance between $x_l$ and $x_{l'}$ is given by $||x_l-x_{l'}||^2/(2N) = 1 - \frac{1}{N}\sum_{i=1}^{N}\vec{S}_i^{(l)}\cdot \vec{S}_i^{(l')}$.
 As a result, \equref{GeneralKernel} quantifies the similarity between two samples by \textit{local} comparison of their degrees of freedom such that $K_\epsilon(x_l,x_{l'})\approx 1$ if $x_{l'}$ is a small deformation of $x_l$.

-Importantly, \equref{GeneralKernel} illustrates why unsupervised classification of topologically distinct mappings is a challenging task for conventional cluster algorithms, such as $k$-means, without \textit{a priori} knowledge of the explicit form of the topological invariant.
+Importantly, \equref{GeneralKernel} illustrates why unsupervised classification of topologically distinct mappings is a challenging task for conventional ML algorithms, such as Principal Component Analysis (PCA), without \textit{a priori} knowledge of the explicit form of the topological invariant.
 In particular, two topologically equivalent samples, such as $A_1$ and $A_2$ in \figref{fig:schematics}, can be equally separated from each other in Euclidean space as two topologically distinct samples, such as $A_1$ and $B_1$ in \figref{fig:schematics}, i.e.,~$K_\epsilon(x_{A_1},x_{A_2}) = K_\epsilon(x_{A_1},x_{B_1}) = e^{-1/\epsilon}$.
+As a result, methods that rely on statistics of the Euclidean distance, such as PCA, are not suitable for topological classification (see examples in \SuplDisc{1 and 2}).
 Rather than learning from {\it local similarity} between individual samples, our goal is to learn from the {\it global connectivity} of the entire sample space.
 Quantifying connectivity of samples is the essence of diffusion maps, first introduced by Coifman {\it et al}.~\cite{Coifman7426} for manifold learning and dimensional reduction.
 Here we extend the applicability of this method to perform topological classification of phases of matter.

 A diffusion map is obtained by constructing a diffusion process on the data set $X=\{x_l | l=1,\dots, m \}$.
 The one-step transition probability $P_{l,l'}$ from sample $l$ to sample $l'$ is defined as